 - Edit your hosts file or use a tool to preview your site and confirm that it loads properly at the live domain.

-(Optional) Migrate Your SSL Certificate
+(Optional) Install Your SSL Certificate

 - If you want to use Kinsta’s free SSL option, all verified domains are automatically protected by our Cloudflare integration.
 This means you won’t have to worry about manually configuring an SSL on Kinsta.